 Now hear this: Kindness doesn’t mean you’re a doormat.
 Being kind doesn’t mean you don’t train your kids to be independent and responsible.
 Kindness doesn’t mean your spouse, roommate, or coworker shouldn’t share the workload.
 Kindness never equates to allowing someone to treat you poorly.

 But kindness is taking your own preference and convenience off the pedestal.
-Kindness is dismantling your own criticism and cynicism in order to pray, live, say, “How can I be the blessing in someone’s day?
+Kindness is dismantling your own criticism and cynicism in order to pray, live, and say, “How can I be the blessing in someone’s day?
 How can I love my neighbor who happens to share my bed or live down the hall?”

 What if today you asked God to search your heart and reveal to you if there’s anything keeping you from loving the people closest to you?
-If you’re open to hear it, God will be faithful to speak it.
+If you’re open to hearing it, God will be faithful to speak it.

 Home is our learning lab for living our one life well.
 How you treat the people you live with — or those you are in a close relationship with — is either a glaring or gleaming indicator of the kind of mark you will make on the world.
 Mother Teresa is quoted as saying, “If you want to change the world, go home and love your family.”